ultraleap/Element/README.md

 Element code runs using a host which can interpret or compile it to other formats.
 One of these formats is the bytecode format, [LMNTIL (Element Intermediate Language)](LMNT/Bytecode.md), for use in native and embedded applications.

-### Overhaul
-***Content in this repository is currently undergoing large-scale overhaul.
-Most content conforms to older undocumented conventions or is broken.***
-* Language Reference Manual - Updated
-* Prelude - Updated (untested, no compiler has been updated yet)
-* Laboratory (Test Suite) - In progress
-* Almost everything else - Working using undocumented previous language version or broken

 ## Element Language
 This is a brief summary, see the [Element Reference Manual](Language/ElementReferenceManual.md) for full details.
 * Single number data type `Num`